 Online sales have been growing amid this pandemic and the subsequent social distancing.
-A 40% jump in eCommerce has been observed since the declaration of emergency on March 12.
-This jump also brings new challenges for eCommerce businesses.
+A 40% jump for eCommerce has been observed since the onset of lockdown across various countries.
+This jump also brings new challenges for eCommerce.

 How COVID-19 has dramatically impacted the eCommerce industry?

 Most eCommerce organizations are facing a supply chain crisis due to their centralized supply chain hub in China.
 COVID-19 is wreaking havoc on both global and regional supply chains and the impact is felt by practically every firm engaged in trade.